antzm/data-science/excel-intro.md

 # Excel Intro

+Below are some important notes on Excel, which could be useful for every data scientist.

+It's a short introduction to some specialized aspects of Excel.

 ## Comma vs Semicolon

 Depending on the country, decimal numbers are written either as 1.23 or 1,23 and Excel automatically uses the correct format, depending on the regional settings of the computer.